Swan maiden: Literary fairy tales (Kunstmärchen) and other works

 A variant of the swan maiden narrative is present in the work of Johann Karl August Musäus, a predecessor to the Brothers Grimm's endeavor in the early 1800s.
 The third volume of his Volksmärchen der Deutschen (1784) contains the story of Der geraubte Schleier ("The Stolen Veil").
 Musäus's tale was translated into English as The Stealing of the Veil, or Tale À La Montgolfier (1791) and into French as Voile envolé, in Contes de Museäus (1826).
-In a short summary: an old hermit, who lives near a lake of pristine water, rescues a young Swabian soldier; during a calm evening, the hermit reminisces about an episode of his adventurous youth when he met in Greece a swan-maiden, descended from Leda and Zeus themselves – in the setting of the story, the Greco-Roman deities were "genies" and "fairies".
+In a summary: an old hermit, who lives near a lake of pristine water, rescues a young Swabian soldier; during a calm evening, the hermit reminisces about an episode of his adventurous youth when he met in Greece a swan-maiden, descended from Leda and Zeus themselves – in the setting of the story, the Greco-Roman deities were "genies" and "fairies".
 The hermit explains the secret of their magical garment and how to trap one of the ladies.
-History repeats itself as the young soldier sets his sights on a trio of swan maidens who descend from heavens to bathe in the lake.
+History repeats itself as the young soldier sets his sights on a trio of swan maidens who descend from the heavens to bathe in the lake.

 Swan princess crying.
 Art by John Bauer (1908) for Helena Nyblom's tale Svanhammen.

-Swedish writer Helena Nyblom explored the theme of a swan maiden who loses her feathery cloak in Svanhammen (The Swan Suit), published in 1908, in Bland tomtar och troll (Among Gnomes and Trolls), an annual anthology of literary fairy tales and stories.
+Swedish writer Helena Nyblom explored the theme of a swan maiden who loses her feathery cloak in Svanhamnen (The Swan Suit), published in 1908, in Bland tomtar och troll (Among Gnomes and Trolls), an annual anthology of literary fairy tales and stories.

 In a literary work by Adrienne Roucolle, The Kingdom of the Good Fairies, in the chapter The Enchanted Swan, princess Lilian is turned into a swan by evil Fairy Hemlock.

 Irish novelist and author Padraic Colum reworked a series of Irish legends in his book The King of Ireland's Son, among them the tale of the swan maiden as a wizard's daughter.
-In this book, the oldest son of the King of Ireland loses a wager against his father's enemy and should find him in a year and a day's time.
+In this book, the King of Ireland's oldest son loses a wager against his father's enemy and must find him within a year and a day.
 He is advised by a talking eagle to spy on three swans that will descend on a lake.
 They are the daughters of the Enchanter of the Black Back-Lands, the wizard the prince is looking for.
 The prince is instructed to hide the swanskin of the swan with a green ribbon, who is Fedelma, the Enchanter's youngest daughter.